martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 ## Summary
 This chapter took morphometric elements organised within the relational framework of urban form and defined the rich set of characters to be used within the rest of the study.
 Morphometric characters, divided into 74 primary and 296 contextual characters were then tested on the case of Prague.
 As the set followed specific rules driving its definition, it proved to provide a complex multi-scale characterisation of the local context of each individual building.
 That served as an input of cluster analysis using Gaussian Mixture Model method, which delineated 20 potential types of urban tissues within the fabric of the city.

-While the validation is left for Chapter 8, results of clustering illustrated on previous pages indicate that the morphometric method of identification of distinct homogenous clusters has a potential.
+While the validation is left for Chapter 8, results of clustering illustrated on previous pages indicate that the morphometric method of identification of urban tissues and their types has a potential.
 The outcome of the Gaussian Mixture Model learning procedure does match the expectations of what a tissue type should be.
 The question remains what the relation of these clusters to the actual concept of urban tissues is.

 One should be aware that cluster is a numerical, morphometric statistical **proxy** of urban tissue, not its definition and replacement.
 GMM clustering is non-deterministic, so boundaries are not fixed, but rather indicative.
 It is not a ground truth (there is no ground truth at all in fact), and the meaning of clusters and relation between them has to be determined and interpreted before any further steps.
 The one approach on how to do so is proposed in the next chapter.